Everything Starts with an 'E': Critical reception

 In 1990, Dave Jennings from Melody Maker commented, "The nannies, cowards and puritans at the BBC want to deprive you from this delight; it's been banned from Top of the Pops and given minimal Radio 1 exposure.
 Thankfully, the censors seem to have been overcome — because this devastating dance trance is already beating up the Top 20. [...]
 MC Kinky spins her twisting take, there are soulful choruses of "ecstacy!" and resistance is useless.
 Big, baggy and brilliant."

-Same year, David Giles from Music Week wrote, "Third release of a track that's been popular in clubs but has, as yet, failed to ignite the public's imagination.
+The same year, David Giles from Music Week wrote, "Third release of a track that's been popular in clubs but has, as yet, failed to ignite the public's imagination.
 Not on patch on their recent "Love On Love" single; it obeys the golden rules of house too closely, right down to the chants of "ecstacy" (drug references will of course be fervently denied).
 Already in the 40, though, so expect a big hit this time round."
 On the 1996 release, the magazine gave it three out of five.

 In March 1989, William Shaw from Smash Hits called it a "silly record", and "a piece of what used to be called "Acid House", with a rampant drum machine rhythm, a completely unhinged bit of reggae rapping, the wholesale theft of the odd piece of Michael Jackson, and a frantic bit of guitar squalling nicked off a record by an old deceased bloke called Jimi Hendrix."
 Looking back in 2001, Simon Cantlon of AllMusic gave the song a negative review, noting that the song "had not aged well" although conceded that the track "is considered a classic by some".